Los Angeles, California the Center of Car Culture

 No city represents California car culture quite like Los Angeles.
 From cruising the Pacific Coast Highway to showing off custom rides at weekend car meets, L.A. has earned its reputation as the car capital of the world.
-Here, cars are more than just transportation — they’re freedom, identity, and art on four wheels.
+Where cars are more than just transportation — they represent freedom, identity, and art on four wheels.

 Los Angeles: A City Designed for Cars and Drivers

 Unlike most major cities, Los Angeles was built for cars.
-Its sprawling layout and iconic freeway system — the 405, the 101, the 10 — connect the city’s diverse neighborhoods from the beaches to the valleys.
+Since the 1940’s, the city has been a true mecca for cars and drivers.
+From its sprawling layout and iconic freeway system — the 405, the 101, the 10 — connect the city’s diverse neighborhoods from the beaches to the valleys.
 Driving isn’t optional here; it’s part of daily life.

 Whether you’re heading from Santa Monica to Downtown L.A. or cruising through Beverly Hills, your car defines your lifestyle.
 In this city, what you drive says as much about you as where you live.